prembasumatary/vagrant-ansible-automation/README.md

 # Simple testcase using Vagrant and Ansible

-## Problem Statement and summary of the contents -
+## Problem Statement and summary of the contents
-* Create a Vagrantfile that creates a single machine and installs the latest released version of your chosen configuration management tool.
+* Create a `Vagrantfile` that creates a single machine and installs the latest released version of your chosen configuration management tool.
 * Install the nginx webserver via configuration management.
 * Run a simple test using Vagrant's shell provisioner to ensure that nginx is listening on port 80.
 * Again, using configuration management, update contents of /etc/sudoers file so that Vagrant user can sudo without a password and that anyone in the admin group can sudo with a password.